-In a word, yes.
-The New Zealand public health system only gives immediate treatment for acute conditions.
+The New Zealand public health system provides immediate treatment for acute conditions.
 If you have a condition which does not need immediate treatment, even if it is serious, then you could end up on a waiting list for months or even years.

 Health insurance enables you to access the private health system in New Zealand.
 This consists of a large network of private hospitals, clinics and medical specialists, so you can get immediate treatment for the wide range of conditions which do not qualify you for immediate treatment in the public system.

-Health insurance routinely pays for 100% of the costs of private medical treatment, after deducting an excess (if you have chosen to have one).
+Health insurance routinely pays for all or some of the costs of private medical treatment, after deducting an excess (if you have chosen to have one).
 Depending on the treatment required, these costs can be so high that many Kiwis would be simply unable to afford them without health insurance.